vic-ma/howtodismantle.github.io/_posts/2024-08-30-Barcode-Bliss-Part-II-Sending-Feedback-to-ProGlove-Scanners .md

 }
 {% endhighlight %}

-There are two important attributes within the JSON: "device_serial" must be set to the serial number of the scanner we want the feedback send to.
-This is superimportant because there could be more than one scanner connected to the gateway.
-The "feedback_action_id" is a constant defining which light to be flashed.
-In our sample we use FEEDBACK_POSITIVE for the green light and FEEDBACK_NEGATIVE for the red light.
+There are two important attributes within the JSON:
+* `device_serial` must be set to the serial number of the scanner we want the feedback send to.
+This is important because there could be more than one scanner connected to the gateway.
+* `feedback_action_id` is a constant that defines the light that needs to flash.
+In our example, we use `FEEDBACK_POSITIVE` for the green light and `FEEDBACK_NEGATIVE` for the red light.

 In our demo environment we place two buttons to showcase the feedback function.